AutoxingTech/axrosbag/README.md

 # record all topics with a 60-seconds buffer
 axrosbag daemon -a --limit 60

-# pause recording of some topics
-axrosbag pause /imu /odom

-# resume ecording of some topics
-axrosbag resume --all

 # show help
 axrosbag daemon --help
 ```